adolfont/caes005-introduction-to-functional-programming/2022/projects/tic_tac_toe/README.md

 This is a text-based implementation of the Tic-tac-toe game where the user plays against the computer, that chooses its move using a pseudorandom number generator.

-To run it, just clone this repository
+To run it, just clone this repository and do the following:

 ```